MMM-CalendarExt2/MMM-CalendarExt2/Event-Object.md

 startDateJ:"2019-01-04T19:45:00.000Z"
 title:"Team T.B.A. - Tottenham Hotspur"
 uid:"1:1546631100:1546638300:op54vk5s1r0ivl8i165ampip88@google.com"
+ms_busystatus:"BUSY" // Only for calendar from MS Outlook.
+Available : "BUSY", "FREE", "TENTAIVE", "OOF"
 ```
 You can use these properties for filtering, sorting, or external usage by notification.